How To Build and Grow an AI

 But let’s not be confused about whether we mean something strange and best left in the self-help and metaphysics section (which can be wonderful sources of inspiration, btw).
 No, at Maslo empathy is an important, measurable and learnable aspect of reality and animal life.
 In fact, it might be at the very heart of what it means to be alive (and trust us, there is no clear definition of what life is by even leading scientists on the matter).
 Empathy is the measurable capacity of another entity to share the real, physical and material existence of others.
 Not a facsimile or a reductive summary of the experience of others but to actually “go through” the experience of others.
 Empathy is an active experiencing of shared consequences.

 This can be measured by a variety of signals and metrics precisely because empathetic creatures are affected by the same signals as those entities for which it is empathetic.
 For example, most people tend to consider dogs as empathetic companions to humans.
 They observe that dogs experience their shared physical and relational conditions in coincidental ways.
-Dogs hear, see, smell, feel the environment of humans while not completely the same within spitting distance the same.
+Dogs hear, see, smell, feel the environment of humans while dogs’ do not experience the world exactly as humans do it is reasonably close.
 Dogs physical size is even within the human frame of reference.
 So while dogs are different than humans yet they clearly share the world/same spaces/same consequences probably more than any other non-human creatures.
 We can reliably measure dogs and humans responses to similar signals, environments and responses to and between each other.

 And so we get to the crux of how empathetic technology is possible.
 The technology must be first and foremost responsive to the same raw signals of the world.
 A technology must hear, see, touch, sense, etc the world at similar levels (in fidelity, speed, noisiness, etc) as humans.